cybertraining-dsc/fa20-523-316/project/project.md

 - Working on creating function to download the content.
 Remove the spaces in the project.

 November 9:
-Completed major part of the notebook, uploaded only neccessary files and modified the code.
+- Completed major part of the notebook, uploaded only neccessary files and modified the code.

 November 16:
-- Theoretical results were derived and compared with actual results, posted at sub section 6.
+- Results were derived and compared with actual results, posted at sub section 6.